 The Company classifies its financial assets in the following categories:

-- (a) financial assets at fair value through profit or loss - (b) loans and receivables - (c) available-for-sale financial assets (AFS)
+- (a) financial assets at fair value through profit or loss - (b) loans and receivables

 The classification depends on the purpose for which the financial asset was acquired.
 Management determines the classification of financial assets at their initial recognition.